Hand with Globe

 Water donations with MadeBlue

-We donate 100 litres of clean drinking water to a developing country for each night a guest stays in our hotels.
+We donate 100 litres of clean drinking water to the Water by Women Nepal project for each night a guest stays in our hotels.
 This can provide a family of four with clean drinking water for one day.
 This is organised via the MadeBlue Foundation.

 Designing towards circularity

 The furniture and finishings in our hotels have been handpicked based on our principles.
-Our Auping Revive Circular mattresses are 100% circular.
-The wood we use in our in room furniture is from either FSC Certified managed forests or is a custom made base composed primarily of recycled woodchips.
+Our Auping Revive mattresses are designed for circularity.
+The wood we use in our rooms is from FSC certified managed forests with a base composed primarily of recycled woodchips.

 Antwerp Facade illustration with curious man